In today’s article, we’ll take a look at some tips on Renting a Charleston home that you should consider when renting your next home in Charleston .

 Private owners are often more flexible about who they’ll rent to.
 Many are renting homes that they own in their retirement account, biding time until they retire, so they’re simply looking for an occupant.
 If you have credit difficulties or have a dog or cat, it might be best to find a private owner.

-Private owners often may rent a house at a little bit lower price than a property management company because they don’t want to hassle with finding tenants or they simply may not know the local Charleston South Carolina rental housing prices well.
+Private owners often may rent a house at a little bit lower price than a property management company because they don’t want to hassle with finding tenants or they simply may not know the local Charleston SC rental housing prices well.

-In the end both private property owners and local property management companies have to follow the same landlord – tenant laws in South Carolina so the experience with either one should be fundamentally the same.
+In the end both private property owners and local property management companies have to follow the same landlord – tenant laws in SC so the experience with either one should be fundamentally the same.